merkede/podcast-website/content/projects/jsmediation/index.md

 ### Defining the problem

-- Managing stakeholders

-*Our stakeholder approaches me with the problem 'Are breakdowns predictable?'*
+*A senior business stakeholder approaches me with the problem 'Are breakdowns predictable?'*

 The impetus for this project was the rise in repeat breakdowns at British Gas, without a clear understanding of the root cause.